 The risk committee is chaired by an independent non-executive director.
-The committee, supported by the chief risk officer, assists the board in fulfilling its governance from a risk and control perspective, and in executing its compliance and risk management responsibilities.
-The committee is responsible for identifying, evaluating and effectively managing all significant risks.
+The Committee, supported by the chief risk officer, assists the Board in fulfilling its governance and oversight responsibilities from a compliance, risk management and control perspective.
+The Committee is responsible for identifying, evaluating and effectively managing all significant risks.
 It must also provide adequate oversight of the Issuer's own risk and solvency assessment and internal capital model processes.

-The committee assesses the performance and expertise of the chief risk officer, the head of compliance, the head of financial risk management and the head of enterprise risk management.
+The Committee assesses the performance and expertise of the chief risk officer, the head of compliance management, the internal model validation, the head of enterprise risk management and the head of the actuarial function.

 Compliance with relevant laws and regulations is integral to the Issuer's risk management process and is monitored continuously.
-The committee operates in terms of a formal charter approved by the board.
+The Committee operates in terms of a formal charter approved by the Board.